jinghuazhao/FM-pipeline/README.md

 ### --- HRC panel ---

-Assuming a HRC panel is ready, file `97.snps` is used to build `st.bed` and the analysis proceeds as follows,
+Assuming an HRC panel is ready, file `97.snps` is used to build `st.bed` and the analysis proceeds as follows,
 ```bash
 # st.bed
 grep -w -f 97.snps snp150.txt | \